Typhoonic/Kodilla-App/Readme.md

 4. In gmail account set access to unsafe application.
 5. Connect with MySQL database.
 6. Run the project with class `TaskApplication`.
-7. Frontend to this project is available on a web page [github.com/Typhoonic/typhoonic.github.io](https://github.com/Typhoonic/typhoonic.github.io)
+7. Frontend to this project is available on a web page [github.com/Typhoonic/typhoonic.github.io](https://github.com/Typhoonic/typhoonic.github.io).

+## Frontend

+1. Download MAMP.
+2. Files cloned from frontend page, copy to directory `/MAMP/htdocs`.
+3. Run the `MAMPPRO` on local host, different than `:8080`.